elikofi/CleanArchitectureWithCQRS_auth-crud/README.md

     * Migration folder for all the entity framework core migrations for the application.
     * Repository folder where all the implementations of the interfaces created in the domain layer for the domain entity will be done.
     * Dependency Injection class where all the DI configurations will be done.
+    * All nuget packages for database communications should be installed.
+Here are the ones I used:
+        * EntityFrameworkCore, EFCore.Tools, Microsoft.Extensions.Configuration.Abstractions, Npgsql, Npgsql.EFCore.PostgreSQL.

 * Application Layer